KatieZeldaKat/openrct2-typescript-plugin-template/README.md

 2. Using the `cd` command, navigate to the folder where [OpenRCT2 is installed](#openrct2-installation-directory).
 3. Run `open OpenRCT2.app/Contents/MacOS/OpenRCT2` to launch OpenRCT2 with logging enabled.

+### Linux

+1. Launch a terminal or another command-line prompt.
+2. Using the `cd` command, navigate to the folder where [OpenRCT2 is installed](#openrct2-installation-directory).
+3. Run `./openrct2` to launch OpenRCT2 with logging enabled.

 ---

 ## Hot reload